Documenting your information involves several steps:

 You can find the full guide to this style at the Information Desk at Waterfield Library (T11 S386 2006).

-The Social Sciences have several citation styles that are used within the various lines of study.
+Social Sciences citation styles vary depending on your area of study.
 The most common is APA.
-Information on this citation style can be found in an different tab.
-Some instructors would like their students to use the citation style that is used within their profession.
+Information on this citation style can be found under the APA tab above.
+Some instructors advise their students to use a different citation style that what is commonly used within their profession.
 Always check with your instructor to see what their preferred style is.

 Political Science uses the style of the American Political Science Association.